 With the amount of snow our winters bring, our watersports are action-packed in the summer.
 The Truckee River winds its way through downtown Reno and Sparks, and a variety of lakes are located in the area, including beautiful Lake Tahoe and Pyramid Lake.
 The Truckee and Carson Rivers provide outstanding adventure opportunities.
 Together they offer fabulous kayaking, canoeing, whitewater rafting, all the popular forms of open-water paddling and water-sports like skiing and sailing or an outing on a personal watercraft.

 Reno Tahoe is more than a basecamp for outdoor adventure or a hub for casino gaming.
 The region also boasts a rich history from its Native American roots to its foundation during the frontier days of the western expansion.
 Today, ties to the past are reflected in many of the region’s 32 museums, while an active community of enthusiasts continue to position Reno Tahoe on the cutting edge of art.
 Here’s a sample of the area’s diverse offerings:

 For more information about the what you and your clients can get into while visiting Reno Tahoe, check out our Things To Do page!

-We know that sometimes you just need to talk to a real person, so, feel free to pick up the phone and talk to Art Jimenez, the Executive Director of Tourism Sales at 775-827-7798 or through email [email protected] He is usually available Monday-Friday from 8-5, but if he is not there, he or a Travel Trade team member will get back to you quickly.
+We know that sometimes you just need to talk to a real person so feel free to pick up the phone and talk to Art Jimenez, the Executive Director of Tourism Sales at 775-827-7798or email [email protected].

 Save your favorite pages and visit them here!